awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

    For `softwareupdate`, the response to the CLI commands includes the package name \(`display name`\), `version`, and `date`, but only the package name and version are used by Patch Manager\.

    For Brew and Brew Cask, Homebrew doesn't support its commands running under the root user\.
-As a result, Patch Manager queries for and runs Homebrew commands as either the owner of the Homebrew folder or as a valid user belonging to the Homebrew folder’s owner group\.
+As a result, Patch Manager queries for and runs Homebrew commands as either the owner of the Homebrew directory or as a valid user belonging to the Homebrew directory’s owner group\.
 The commands are similar to `softwareupdate` and `installer` and are run through a Python subprocess to gather package data, and the output is parsed to identify package names and versions\.

 1. Apply [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) as specified in the patch baseline, keeping only the qualified packages for further processing\.